 Theory: Carboxylic acid is a form of acid which is mostly present in animals and plants.
 It is also present in the human body.
 During the ripening of guava, the oxalate ions present in the fruit increase at a very fast rate.
 At a stage when the fruit is the ripest, the amount of oxalate ions present in it is maximum.

-7. Potassium bisulphite as food preservative
+7. Potassium bisulphite as a food preservative

 Objective: The experiment aims to analyse the role of potassium bisulphite as a preservative of food under varying conditions